Wastewater Treatment Plants Spreading Infectious Waste

 We’re dumping biosolids on parks and golf courses and our backyards where we live and play.
 Coastal cities and ocean vessels dump their sewage right into the ocean, where prions can enter the food chain again, while washing back on our favorite beaches.

-We’re dumping millions of tons of contaminated sewage into the oceans, rivers and on cropland around the world every day.
+We’re dumping millions of tons of contaminated sewage sludge into the oceans, rivers and on cropland around the world every day.
 We’re spraying reclaimed wastewater on our parks, golf courses and crops.
 In some cases, people are drinking reclaimed wastewater that has been recycled to their taps.
 Municipalities, water companies and sewage districts face new liabilities as never seen before.

 The new urine study primarily references what is called variant CJD (vCJD is the supposed strain of prion that causes mad cow disease).
 I argue that a deadly prion is a deadly prion and all prion diseases should be managed assuming that prions are in the urine of all victims.
 There is no species barrier.
 There is no cure.
 There is no reason to assume that prion diseases referred to as Alzheimer’s, CJD, Parkinson’s, Huntington’s and others are different from each other.

 Based on this premise, caregivers and family members must arm themselves with facts that can save their lives.
 Simple acts can expose family and caregivers to the prion contagion.
-For example, many household items, including utensils and dishes that belong to people who have Alzheimer’s and Huntington’s are likely infected from saliva.
+For example, many household items, including utensils and dishes that belong to people who have Alzheimer’s disease and Huntington’s are likely infected from saliva.
 It’s unsafe for others to use these items and people should not donate them to charity.

 Despite the mass confusion and concern regarding prion disease, protective and sterilization protocols for Alzheimer’s and CJD are not the same and millions of people are being exposed to prion disease because of false securities.
 CJD is just the tip of a deadly, incurable iceberg and we all should sit up and pay attention right now.
 We’re recklessly allowing caregivers and stakeholders to expose themselves and others to the problem.

 Although there are multiple causes of, and pathways for, prion disease, reckless policies around the world are contributing to the unstoppable epidemic.
 It’s spreading further every day.
-Stakeholders must arm themselves with facts that can promote reform because all infected mammals shed infectious prions in their blood, saliva, mucus, urine and feces.
+Stakeholders must arm themselves with facts that can promote reform because infected mammals shed infectious prions in their blood, saliva, mucus, urine and feces.
 Prions also have been found in milk.
 In essence, the entire body of a victim is contaminated and must be managed accordingly.

 For more information, please contact Gary Chandler at Crossbow firstname.lastname@example.org